team-eternity/eternity/docs/readme.txt

 ** Gameplay improvements **

-  * Holding down weapon switch weapons no longer rotates between all weapons in that slot automatically.
+  * Holding down weapon switch won't rotate any longer between all weapons in that slot automatically, unless the "weapon_hotkey_holding" console variable is set to ON.
+There's a new entry in the weapon options menu for this, and the option can also be set in a wad OPTIONS lump.

 ** Interface improvements **